Joe Vinatieri Mayor of Whittier from City of Whittier on Vimeo.

-Welcome to the City of Whittier’s website!
-Feel free to peruse the site and familiarize yourself with the City’s services and programs.
-You may even learn a little more about our great City.
+Welcome to the City of Whittier.
+Please make some time to explore our website and familiarize yourself with our City’s many services and programs.
+In addition to finding what you’re looking for, you may even learn a bit more about our wonderful community.

-The City has a long history of being fiscally prudent, a philosophy that has served us well as we continue to experience the lingering effects of the Great Recession.
-By making budget reductions, carefully using reserves, and streamlining public programs and services over the last few years, the City Council was able to again adopt a balanced budget for the 2013-2014 fiscal year.
-We are in the process to adopt a budget for the upcoming 2014-15 fiscal year that begins on July 1, 2014.
+The City has a long history of being fiscally prudent, a philosophy that has served us well, and the budget for the 2016-17 fiscal year reflects that core value.
 City Council members agree that the responsible approach is to balance further reductions in public spending with identification of other revenue sources as additional means to balance the budget.
-As always, we intend to continue to provide our core programs and services to residents and businesses as we seek to adopt another balanced budget.
+As always, we intend to continue to provide key programs and services to residents and businesses as we maintain a balanced budget.

-Over the next year, the City Council will continue to look for opportunities to increase the City’s sales tax revenue by working to attract new business to our community.
-We will also continue to support our existing businesses by sharing information on programs and services and by providing educational programs to help them be successful.
-When our businesses are successful, the City thrives—as the success and overall health of our business community is directly linked to the quality of life experienced by our residents.
+The City Council continues to seek opportunities to increase the City’s sales tax revenue by working to attract new business to our community.
+We also continue to support our existing businesses by sharing information on services and by providing educational programs to help them succeed.
+We take “Shopping in Whittier” to another level and support the over 6,000 businesses in town.
+When our businesses are successful, the City thrives.

-The City of Whittier was selected as the Most Business-Friendly City in Los Angeles County by the Los Angeles County Economic Development Corporation in November 2012.
-Also, Whittier was ranked in the “2014 Top 100 Most Livable Cities” in the entire United States—after reviewing over 1,700 cities across the nation on independent data points, the City of Whittier is among the best, according to Livability.com.
-The latest honor for Whittier came from the National Civic League when the City became one of just 25 finalists nationwide for the All-America City Award.
-Whittier is indeed a great place to live and we are proud to share this accomplishment with our partners such as the school districts, the business community, the non-profit and service organizations, and of course our residents, who are the reason that Whittier is such a wonderful place to be.
+The City of Whittier was selected as the Most Business Friendly City in Los Angeles County by the Los Angeles County Economic Development Corporation in November 2012.
+Whittier was also ranked in the “2014 Top 100 Most Livable Cities” in the entire United States.
+After reviewing over 1,700 cities across the nation on independent data points, the City of Whittier is among the best, according to Livability.com.
+Additionally, Whittier has twice been selected by the National Civic League as a finalist for the nationwide All-America City Award.
+Whittier is indeed a great place to live and we are proud to share this accomplishment with our partners including the local school districts, the business community, nonprofit and service organizations, and of course our residents, who are the reason that Whittier remains such a great place to live, work and shop.